-- Principal Investigators (PIs) must be UCI researchers (e.g., faculty or project scientists), CHOC Hyundai Cancer Institute-affiliated physicians, or collaborators at the Long Beach VA Medical Center. - The PI of the award must be a CFCCC Member or Associate Member at the time of award. - Projects must be capable of significant impact within 1-2 years.
+- Principal Investigators (PIs) must be UCI investigators or researchers in an independent faculty position (e.g., In line, In Residence, Assistant, Adjunct, Clinical-X, Clinical and Researcher), CHOC Hyundai Cancer Institute-affiliated physicians, or collaborators at the Long Beach VA Medical Center. - The PI of the award must be a CFCCC Member or Associate Member at the time of award. - Projects must be capable of significant impact within 1-2 years.